stellarproject/atlas/README.md

 # Installation

 ## Docker
-Docker multi-arch images are built from master using Github actions.
-You should be able to simply `docker pull ehazlett/atlas:latest` and get what you need.
+A [Docker](https://www.docker.com) image is built upon every merge to master.
+The latest is `ehazlett/atlas:latest`.

-To run with Docker, you will either need to map ports (-p) for all ports you want to expose (at least 53/udp and 9000/tcp).
+To run with Docker, you will need to map ports (-p) for all ports you want to expose (at least 53/udp and 9000/tcp).

 ### Examples